Energy-momentum and dark energy in $\boldsymbol{SU(\infty)}$-QGR quantum gravity: Introduction

-We live in a Universe ruled by laws of quantum mechanics.
-All entities (particles), forces (interactions) and their observables are formulated in this framework, except what we perceive as spacetime and its geometry felt as gravitational force.
+The exception is what we perceive as spacetime and its geometry felt as gravitational force.
 Although the spacetime and gravity apparently behave in a deterministic manner, they are closely related to quantum matter, which is the source of gravity.
 The inconsistency of such situation is well known, see for example~\cite{qmgrinconsist,qmgrinconsist0,qmgrinconsist1,qmgrinconsist2}.
 However, so far quantization gravity through many methods and models have not led to a fully consistent and testable quantum gravity model.
 Examples of some popular attempts include\footnote{Citation in this paragraph are indicative and are very far from being exclusive.}: canonical quantization of the Einstein-Hilbert action as a field theory~\cite{admgr,qgrcanonical}; quantization of curved spaces using triangulation~\cite{curvatureregge,qgrponzanoreggge} and related ideas such as loop QGR~\cite{lqgrev,lqgrev0} (reviews), spacetime foam~\cite{lqgfoam,qgrspinfoam,qgrspinfoam0}, group field theory~\cite{lqggroup} (review); introduction of extended entities such as strings and branes~\cite{stringrev,stringbranerev} (reviews) as fundamental quantum entities; quantum entanglement as gravity~\cite{qgrentangle,qgrentangle1}.
 In addition, there are stringent constraints on the rare predictions of these models, such as modification of dispersion relation of relativistic particles by micro-structure of spacetime~\cite{grestgrb090510a,qgrdispergrb}, violation of Lorentz invariance~\cite{lorentzviolconstr,lorentzviolconstr0,lorentzviolconstr1}, modification of general relativity~\cite{grtestligo}, existence of large extra-dimensions~\cite{braneuhecr,branecmblss,branecmblss0,branecmblss1,branecmblss2}, and existence of a large number of massless or light particles called modulies~\cite{cmbplancknunum}.
 Moreover, the cited models do not explain the origin and physical nature of spacetime and its dimensionality.
 Motivated by the progress in Quantum Information Theory(QIT) and by gauge-gravity duality conjecture~\cite{gaugegr,qgrgaugesep}, especially Anti-de Sitter - Conformal Field Theory (AdS-CFT) conjecture~\cite{adscftrev} (review), which is proved in (2+1)D spacetimes\cite{adscftproof}, a few inherently quantum models are proposed.
-The \sqgr is one of them.
+The \sqgr~is one of them.

 \sqgr~is based on an abstract approach to the Universe, its contents, and their interactions.
 It diverges from other QGR candidates by the fact that it is fundamentally quantum and is not related to any classical model.
 Moreover, there is no spacetime or gravity in its construction.
 These entities emerge from abstract axioms of the model and properties of the Universe as an isolated quantum system.
 In particular, the classical (3+1)-dimensional spacetime emerges as effective (average) parameters that characterize quantum states of the contents of the Universe's.
 In a QIT view, the latter corresponds to approximately isolated quantum subsystems that emerge as a result of the fragmentation of the Hilbert space of the Universe.
 The model was first proposed in~\cite{houriqmsymmgr} and its properties are investigated in~\cite{,hourisqgr,hourisqgrym}.
 It is reviewed in~\cite{hourisqgrhighlight,hourisqgressay}.